teodorgross/awesome-ai/README.md

 MIT License - see [LICENSE](LICENSE) for details.

 **Trademark Notice:** "Awesome AI (by Teodor Gross)", the `.awesome-ai.md` standard and features of this project are trademarks of this project.
-Feel free to use the standards, attribution appreciated!
+Feel free to use the standards, attribution appreciated.

 ---